Archive

 2. Chop chives.

-3. Combine prawns, chives and remaining marinade ingredients.
+4. Combine prawns, chives, zest chili and remaining marinade ingredients.
 Refrigerate for 30 minutes.

 Make the wontons: